jarnix/ai-terminal-powershell/README.md

 ## Safety

-Letting an LLM run shell commands is the part that bites people, so HashPrompt **never executes a suggested command without an explicit `y`.** Even so:
+Letting an LLM run shell commands is the part that bites people, so this code **never executes a suggested command without an explicit `y`.** Even so:

 - Read commands before running them — models can be confidently wrong.
 - Be cautious with anything destructive (`Remove-Item`, `Stop-Process`, registry edits).
 The model is asked to flag risk in its note, but treat that as a hint, not a guarantee.